wp-plugins/spectacula-threaded-comments/readme.txt

 2. The control interface for this plug-in.

 == Changelog ==

+= 2.1.1 =
+*	Added option to override the global option for auto comment update on a post by post basis.
+	Added option to remove the link button from each comment.
+	Added a new quote button to each comment that lets you quickly cite another comment in the discussion.
+There is also the option to disable it should you not want it.
+	Added a new floating quote thingy that should, if set up right, pop up a floating button next to any text selection in the post body.
+You'll need to know the class or ID of your post content to set this up.
+	Numerous fixes.

+= 2.1.0 =
+*	Development release

 = 2.0.1 =
 *	Added an option to remove the avatar in the comment form.